Pycter logo Pycter

 • subscription information is deleted where legally possible.

-Content previously shared with other users may remain on their devices, as Pycter cannot remove encrypted data already synchronized.
+Content previously shared with other users may remain on their devices, as Pycter cannot remove data already synchronized.

 9. Third-party services